artisticLogicMK/animate4vue/README.md

     - `"leave"`: For animations when the element is leaving.
 - **config**
   - Configuration object for the animation.
 Accepts any GSAP properties, if you're familiar with GSAP then fire on!

+> Keep in mind that the animation properties defined for 'enter' dictate how the element appears when it enters, while those specified for 'leave' determine how it disappears.

 ### Asynchronous Support
 The `customAnimation()` method returns a Promise, allowing you to use await or .then().catch() for asynchronous operations: